We are open to safely serve you during this time. Click Here to read more about our increased safety precautions.

 Refrigerant is a gas that is more commonly known by brand names such as Puron.
 Every central air system needs refrigerant for proper air conditioning.
 It is responsible for kick-starting the heating and cooling process.
 Without refrigerant, air cannot be conditioned to any temperature.
+If you’re wondering why does my air conditioner need refrigerant, read on!

 The refrigerant cycle starts at the compressor where refrigerant is compressed to a high pressure hot gas.
 The compressor is inside the condenser.
 This hot, high pressure gas then enters the condensing coil and is cooled down causing the gas to become a high pressure liquid.
 The high pressure liquid is pumped into the homes evaporator coil.
 The high pressure liquid passes through a metering device and becomes a low pressure liquid.
 When the refrigerant pressure drops it becomes very cold.